CCIE Practice Lab

 Common questions about practicing for the CCIE Enterprise Infrastructure lab with NetPilot

 CCIE EI v1.1 lab coverage needs: SD-Access with LISP and VXLAN control plane, SD-WAN architecture (vBond/vManage/vSmart + cEdge), advanced BGP (MP-BGP VPNv4/VPNv6, route reflection at scale, confederations), MPLS L3VPN + L2VPN (EoMPLS, VPLS), MPLS Traffic Engineering with RSVP-TE, Segment Routing (SR-MPLS and SR-TE policies), DMVPN Phase 1/2/3 + FlexVPN, VXLAN EVPN fabric, and network automation (Python, NETCONF/YANG, EEM).
+Describe any of these to NetPilot and the AI builds the topology on real CLIs, then walks you through why each design choice matters for the exam.

 Most CCIE EI candidates put 350–450 hours of hands-on lab time into the 6–12 months before the lab exam.
 That breaks down roughly as: 100–150 hours on topic-specific labs (one technology per block — SR, MPLS TE, DMVPN, etc.), 150–200 hours on full 8-hour mock labs, and 50–100 hours on troubleshooting drills.
 At rack-rental pricing, 400 hours is $6,000–20,000 in rack time — a direct economic argument for always-on cloud lab access.